maksuranuha/GraphRAG/Game_Recommandation_System/README.md

 ### **Local Neo4j Installation Highly Recommended**

-This system creates an extensive relationship network with **500,000+ connections** between games.
+This system creates an extensive relationship network with **500,000+ connections** between games with embeddings.
 While Neo4j Aura can handle the data, its browser-based visualization tools struggle with networks of this scale.

 **Why Local Neo4j?**
 - **Performance**: Better handling of complex graph traversals